Access Cluster

 | kubectl installation (Linux) | https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/ |

-| kubectl install (Windows) | https://kubernetes.io/docs/tasks/tools/install-kubectl-windows/ |
+| kubectl installation (Windows) | https://kubernetes.io/docs/tasks/tools/install-kubectl-windows/ |

-| kubectl introduction | https://kubernetes.io/docs/reference/kubectl/ |
+| kubectl Introduction | https://kubernetes.io/docs/reference/kubectl/ |

 | kubectl Quick Reference | https://kubernetes.io/docs/reference/kubectl/quick-reference/ |